 I think there's a general sense that Democrats need to be better on those issues.

-This from Adam Smith, a Democrat from Washington, also a co-chairman.
+This is from Adam Smith, a Democrat from Washington, also a co-chairman.

-Because he says here, does Adam Smith, uh uh, we gotta talk more broadly about security and values.
+This does not jibe with Howard Dean out there ripping Christians because he says here, does Adam Smith, we got to talk more broadly about security and values.

-But how are you gonna reach out to the people in the red states when Howard Dean's out there offending them?
+But how are you going to reach out to the people in the red states when Howard Dean's out there offending them?

 Many members said that they did enjoy an engaging discussion.